techtwists/Sodocode-AI/README.md

 * Open a file containing pseudocode in Visual Studio Code.
 * Highlight the pseudocode you want to convert to code (pseudocode should be like "// write a Typesript ..." ).
 * Right-click on the highlighted text and select "Generate From Sodocode AI".
-* The generated code will be inserted into your file at the current cursor position.
+* The generated code will be inserted into your file at the end of the line.
-* (Optional) If generated code not completed encrease Max Token size from extension setting and reselect again(include generated!) then generate again.
+* (Optional) If the generated code is not completed, increase the Max Token size from the extension setting and reselect again(including generated!), then generate again.

 ## Disclaimer